 However, the main problem with Zmey Gorynych was not his fire-breathing ability.
 The dragon demanded young virgins every year and committed mass destructions if his demand was not satisfied.
 Once, he kidnapped a niece of Kiev’s king, which later proved to be a fatal mistake.
 A superhero (‘bogatyr’ in Russian, ‘богатырь’) named Dobrynya Nikitich promised the king to rescue his niece and, like any superhero, he was very persistent with his intentions.
 He killed Zmey Gorynych in a three-day, three-night uninterrupted battle and brought the girl safely back to Kiev.

 There is a common belief that Zmey Gorynych was a personification of the steppe tribes that were terrifying Russia for centuries.
 What puzzles me is that in many bylinas, the steppe tribes are referred to as “pagan force”, so why would one tale use a mythical creature while another directly name the source of danger?
 Also, we should keep in mind that the idea of fighting a snake or a dragon is common for many European folklores, both Eastern and Western, could still be seen as a symbol, but of something more abstract, like evil itself.

-A few weeks ago, I found a ceramic Gzel-style statuette of Zmey Gorynych on the Internet and couldn't resist buying it.
-The little dragon is now guarding my home from evil spirits.
+A few weeks ago, I found a ceramic Gzel-style statuette of Zmey Gorynych on the Internet and couldn’t resist buying it.
+The little dragon is now guarding my home against evil spirits.